neljson/Turtle-Trivia/README.md

 3. **Play the game:** Two players are presented with 10 turtle questions.
 After 10 rounds, the player with the most correct answers wins!

 **Rules and Logistics**
-* The game will be interfaced via the terminal.
+* All game interactions are within the terminal.
 * The server will contain a local repository of trivia questions and their correct answers.
 * The game will require the connection of two clients or users in order to play the game
 * The same question will be presented to both clients.
 The server will wait until both players respond before proceeding.